Nithanim/arcdps-wvw/README.md

 If you are on windows, you should be able to build the dll with windows tools.
 You most likely need to either install gcc (mingw64 for windows) somehow or [use msvc](https://learn.microsoft.com/en-us/windows/dev-environment/rust/setup).

+## Ideas/todo

+* Step counter between fights
+* Save window positions
+* Get world id via apikey/input (because mumble link is **still** broken)
+* Do not query api if nothing needs the api
+* Show upgrades, tier and buff on map
+* Overlay HUD for objectives in looking direction
+* Visualize claim change on map
+* Share and display position on HUD of other players